aws-quickstart/cdk-eks-blueprints/docs/pipelines.md

 ## Deploying Pipelines

-In order to deploy pipelines each account and region where pipeline will either be running or deploying should be bootstrapped based on Code Pipeline [documentation](https://docs.aws.amazon.com/cdk/api/v1/docs/pipelines-readme.html#cdk-environment-bootstrapping).
+In order to deploy pipelines, each environment (account and region) where pipeline will either be running and each environment to which it will be deploying should be bootstrapped based on CodePipeline [documentation](https://docs.aws.amazon.com/cdk/api/v1/docs/pipelines-readme.html#cdk-environment-bootstrapping).

 Examples of bootstrapping (from the original documentation):